It appears that the top candidate for the position of

 Big Oil and Climate Change

-According to the Los Angeles Times December 2015 article by Amy Lieberman and Susanne Rust entitled, Big Oil braced for global warming while it fought regulations
+According to the Los Angeles Times December 2015 article by Big Oil braced for global warming while it fought regulations

 As many of the world’s major oil companies — including Exxon, Mobil and Shell — joined a multimillion-dollar industry effort to stave off new regulations to address climate change, they were quietly safeguarding billion-dollar infrastructure projects from rising sea levels, warming temperatures, and increasing storm severity.